Projects

 Current Challenges & What’s Next

-This project is still in active development, with several key components under evaluation:
+This project is still in active development, but several major subsystems have now been designed and partially fabricated:

 Four digital servos were selected to handle a range of force and motion requirements across the animatronic subsystems:

-AGFRC A20CLS(x2): Chosen for tilt actuation and head turning, offering a compact aluminum case, programmable response curve, and high-voltage digital performance suitable for fast directional changes under moderate load.
+AGFRC A20CLS (×2): Selected for tilt actuation and head turning, offering a compact aluminum case, programmable response curve, and high-voltage digital performance suitable for fast directional changes under moderate load.

-AGFRC A80BHSW: Selected for the body rotation mechanism due to its 36 kg high torque rating, brushless motor, and IP67 waterproofing.
+AGFRC A80BHSW: Chosen for the body rotation mechanism due to its 36 kg high torque rating, brushless motor, and IP67 waterproofing.
 Its holding strength ensures smooth, stall-resistant rotation for the central structure.

-KST X08 (×2): Lightweight and ultra-slim, these digital servos were selected for beak actuation and chest movement, providing quiet motion, precise response, and low-profile integration in tight spaces.
+KST X08 (×2): Lightweight and ultra-slim, these digital servos drive the beak actuation and chest movement, providing quiet motion, precise response, and low-profile integration in tight spaces.

 These next steps focus on refining motion quality, structural simplicity, and production feasibility — while staying true to the character-driven performance of Disney’s original Audio-Animatronics.